errorstates/errorstates_hugo/content/posts/011-preserving-digital-media.md

 Surely better than a book would have fared underwater, but better than the [Antikythera mechanism](https://en.wikipedia.org/wiki/Antikythera_mechanism), the prototypical computer?

 I'm often reminded of "[Can Neuroscience Understand Donkey Kong, Let Alone a Brain?
-](https://www.theatlantic.com/science/archive/2016/06/can-neuroscience-understand-donkey-kong-let-alone-a-brain/485177/)", research that pointed out that our techniques for understanding brains by looking at the hardware are woefully inadequate analogues for understanding similarly complex digital processes by looking strictly at their circuit boards.<sup>11</sup> If a data center goes down, what do we understand from the circuitboards?
+](https://www.theatlantic.com/science/archive/2016/06/can-neuroscience-understand-donkey-kong-let-alone-a-brain/485177/)", research that pointed out that our techniques for understanding brains by looking at the hardware are woefully inadequate analogues for understanding similarly complex digital processes by looking strictly at their circuit boards.<sup>11</sup> If a data center goes down, what do we understand from the circuit boards?
 Are the programs -- stored as electron charge configurations -- readable through any form of technical, reconstructive archeology?

 The oldest recorded audio recordings -- dating back to 'phonautographs' in the 1850s -- were recently reconstructed with some pretty clever physics: